NIGHT OF THE DEMONS

 The original Night of the Demons (1987) was a strictly average effort.
 It was centred around an arsenal of cheap and ridiculous popcorn splatter effects and not a whole lot else.
 It did manage to become a hit during video release where it was a sufficient success that it was twice sequelised with Night of the Demons 2 (1994) and Night of the Demons III (1997).
 This is a remake of the original, which also comes produced by the first films director Kevin S. Tenney.

 The remake of Night of the Demons comes from Adam Gierasch, a horror genre regular.
-Gierasch had previously written screenplays for efforts such as Spiders (2000), Rats (2003), several Tobe Hooper films, Crocodie (2000), Toolbox Murders (2003) and Mortuary (2005), and Dario Argentos Mother of Tears: The Third Mother (2007), all of which he co-wrote with Jace Anderson.
-Gierasch made his directorial debut with Autopsy (2008) and subsequently went onto make Fertile Ground (2011) and Fractured (2013), as well as the Trick episode of Tales of Halloween (2015).
+Gierasch had previously written screenplays for efforts such as Spiders (2000), Rats (2003), several Tobe Hooper films, Crocodile (2000), Toolbox Murders (2003) and Mortuary (2005), and Dario Argentos Mother of Tears: The Third Mother (2007), all of which he co-wrote with Jace Anderson.
+Gierasch made his directorial debut with Autopsy (2008) and subsequently went onto make Fertile Ground (2011), Fractured (2013) and House By the Lake (2017), as well as the Trick episode of Tales of Halloween (2015).

 There is little in the way of basics to the original Night of the Demons for the remake to work with and even then most of this was blatantly copied from The Evil Dead (1982).
 All that we have is the setting, which here is upgraded from a disused funeral home to a mansion, and a group of standard teenagers being killed/taken over by the possessed.
 The plot thereafter remains more or less about the same.
 About all that is left then is for the remake to provide a more professional level of effects.
 There is a cast filled out with mildly well-known twentysomethings Shannon Elizabeth, Monica Keena, Diora Baird and Edward Furlong, who is looking a lot pudgier in the face than since he came to fame in Terminator 2: Judgement Day (1991).
 The unknown John F. Beach is a dead ringer for Luke Wilson such that one had to check the credits to make sure it wasnt Wilson.